1.0 FTE on a 190 day work calendar

 Copy of University Transcripts (Successful candidates will be required to provide official transcripts before completion of the hiring process)

 Copy of License

-9. Such alternatives to the above qualifications as the Superintendent may feel appropriate and acceptable.
+Such alternatives to the above qualifications as the LBL Board of Directors/Superintendent may find appropriate and acceptable

 This position has the following expectations and requisite abilities.

 Maintain a high level of confidentiality in accordance with HIPAA, FERPA and conduct oneself in accordance with the Standards for Competent and Ethical Performance of Oregon Educators.